digital-land/brownfield-sites-validator/README.md

 # Prototype Brownfield sites validator

+## Update

+Rewrite all of this just using - [goodtables](https://github.com/frictionlessdata/goodtables-py)

+This was a bit of an experiment that I think has run it's course.
+The validaton and fix approach is a yak shave and I think not worth effort.
+A better approach would be to just use goodtables for validation as in section-106-prototype coupled with good guidance, and if possible a simplified model for the brownfield data.

+***

 This prototype is being used to explore approaches to validating geospatial data publications, starting with the [brownfield site register standard](https://www.gov.uk/government/publications/brownfield-land-registers-data-standard).

 The work here builds upon existing tools and services, such as [csvlint.io](http://csvlint.io/) from the ODI and